A Rough Path Perspective on Renormalization: Translation of branched rough paths

 \subsection{Preliminaries for forest series}

 As in the preceding section, we first introduce the notation used throughout the section.
-We mostly follow the notation of Hairer-Kelly~\cite{HairerKelly15} and refer the reader to~\cite{GraciaBondia01} Chapter~14 for relevant algebraic material.
+Our setup closely follows Hairer-Kelly~\cite{HairerKelly15}.
+(For additional algebraic background the reader can consult e.g. ~\cite{GraciaBondia01}, Chapter~14.)

-We let $\BB$ denote the real vector space spanned by the set of unordered rooted trees with vertices labelled from the set $\{0,\ldots, d\}$.
-We denote by $\BB^*$ its algebraic dual, which we identify with the space of formal series of labelled trees.
-We canonically identify with $\R^{1+d}$ the subspace of $\BB$ (and of $\BB^*$) spanned by the trees with a single vertex $\{\bullet_0,\ldots, \bullet_d\}$.
+{ Recall that a rooted tree is a finite connected graph without cycles with a distinguished node called the root.
+A rooted tree is unordered if there is no order on the edges leaving a node.} We let $\BB = \BB (\bullet_0, ... ,\bullet_d)$ denote the real vector space spanned by the set of unordered rooted trees with vertices labelled from the set $\{0,\ldots, d\}$.
+We denote by $\BB^*$ its algebraic dual, which we identify with the space of formal series of labelled trees; we write $\BB^* = \BB^* (\bullet_0, ... ,\bullet_d)$ accordingly.
+We canonically identify with $\R^{1+d}$ the subspace of $\BB$ (and of $\BB^*$) spanned by the trees with a single node $\{\bullet_0,\ldots, \bullet_d\}$.